In Defense of Water Baptism by Immersion . . . ?

 Wrong.
 There in no good reason for anyone to believe in an afterlife - NONE!
 Believing due to the words in a 2,000 year old book is not a good reason.
 It is actually a bad reason.

 And that is why tens of thousands of believers have died unnecessarily - they exercised bad reasoning.
-They were influenced to believe something that was not true, and that belief resulted in their submitting to a religious ritual and drowning to death.
+They were influenced to believe something that is evidently not true, and that belief resulted in their submitting to a religious ritual and drowning to death.

 Why were the apostles almost all martyred?
 Jesus foresaw that too.
 Yet they all kept preaching the Gospel even though they were hated by most of the world.